 Washington – Candy is non-taxable

-Washington D.C. – Candy sold via the internet is taxable.
-(D.C. has some tricky laws around buying candy with cash that don’t apply to eCommerce sellers.)
+Washington D.C. – Candy sold via the internet is non-taxable.

 West Virginia – Candy is non-taxable in West Virginia